Nudity in American television: History

 In 1969, MGM Television filmed a scene for the pilot of the TV show Then Came Bronson where Bonnie Bedelia (who later appeared in Die Hard) appears topless.
 NBC aired the pilot with the nude scene cut, but a complete version was released to theaters in 1970.

 In May 1973, twenty-four PBS stations broadcast their self-produced TV movie Steambath (based on the play of the same name) with Valerie Perrine appearing naked.
 The following year in 1974, PBS's KERA-TV in Dallas, Texas began broadcasting the British sketch comedy show Monty Python's Flying Circus with actress Sheila Sands appearing topless in the 6th episode.

 In 1974, Columbia Pictures Television filmed a nude scene of Connie Stevens for a TV movie called The Sex Symbol.
 It aired on ABC in September with the nude scene cut, but was marketed overseas in an uncensored version.

-In 1975 (with a rerun in 1986), the PBS National Geographic special The Incredible Machine looked into parts of the human body and included in its opening scenes a fully nude woman in an artist's model pose; probably less for this than the innovative micro- and interior cinematography, this was for more than half a decade the most popular single program broadcast on the network.
+In 1975 (with a rerun in 1986), the PBS National Geographic special The Incredible Machine explored the working of the human body.
+Its opening scenes included a nude female artist's model, though the special was likely more notable for its innovative use of microcinematography and interior cinematography.
+For more than five years afterwards, it remained the most watched single program in the network's history.

-In 1976, the CBS show All in the Family aired an episode in which Archie Bunker was babysitting his 3-week-old grandson, Joey Stivic.
+In 1976, the CBS sitcom All in the Family originally aired an episode in which Archie Bunker was babysitting his 3-week-old grandson, Joey Stivic.
 In one scene where Archie changed the baby's diaper, the boy's genitals were briefly shown.
 Reruns of the episode were later edited and did not represent the nudity.

 In October 1976, the ABC show Charlie's Angels aired an episode Angels in Chains, in which Farrah Fawcett-Majors briefly flashed one bare breast as the Angels crossed a stream.

 In November 1977, PBS's Masterpiece Theatre broadcast BBC's I, Claudius series with its nude scenes intact.
 Tim Harvey would later win an Emmy for his production design work on the original series the following year.

 On a 1978 episode of The Gong Show, regular panelist Jaye P. Morgan flashed her breasts during the skit "Gene, Gene, the dancing machine."
 NBC banned her from the program following the incident.

 The special-event miniseries, Roots on ABC, featured some partial nudity of its cast, usually fleetingly, but more so than other commercial network programming in the United States in the 1970s.

 In 1985, the two-night adaptation of Ken Follett's The Key to Rebecca, shown on WPIX Channel 11 in New York City on April 29 and May 9, had non-pixelated toplessness from both of its female stars, Season Hubley and Lina Raymond.